nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 1. Setup a machine separate from the node with GPU attached
 1. Install the [Nano Work Server](https://github.com/nanocurrency/nano-work-server/blob/master/README.md#installation)
-1. Setup a service to start and monitor the work server process using the GPU option `--gpu <PLATFORM:DEVICE:THREADS>` and run `nano-work-server --help` for additional options and details
+1. Setup a service to start and monitor the work server process using the GPU option `--gpu <PLATFORM:DEVICE>` and run `nano-work-server --help` for additional options and details
 1. Configure the machine running the node to allow traffic over TCP from the work generation machine's IP address
 1. Add the work machine IP address as a [work peer](/running-a-node/configuration/#nodework_peers) in the node's `config-node.toml` file